- Academic Calendars

 What types of overrides are available?

-Please see the Curriculum Central website for curriculum deadlines.
+Please see the Curriculum Resources website for curriculum deadlines.

 For deadlines to submit Curriculum Proposals to the Campus-wide Curriculum Review Committee, please visit the Vice Chancellor for Academic Affairs web page: http://hilo.hawaii.edu/uhh/vcaa/.